PhenoApps/Field-Book/docs/source/settings-profile.rst

 |id| Unique ID
 ~~~~~~~~~~~~~~

-Turns on more specific crash logging to help development team improve Field Book
+Creates a unique ID for use in generating more specific crash logs.
+This helps the development team when troubleshooting and improving Field Book

 .. |person| image:: /_static/icons/settings/profile/account.png
   :width: 20